Trending

 Meguro Japan LogoThe Meguro Manufacturing Company was founded in 1937 by Hobuji Murato and Takaji Suzuki.
 This company obtained defense orders to produce unique motorcycles due to the high-ranking position Suzuki.
 As a result, Meguro motorbikes equipped the Japanese police and created new models for military purposes.
 Meguro motorcycles were the main competitors for Honda in the racing competitions held then.
 However, the end of government orders forced Meguro to transition into producing light motorcycles.
 And this eventually led the company to bankruptcy.

 Following this, Kawasaki Heavy Industries acquired Meguro.
 The new owner continued to release motorcycles under the old name for some time but soon closed production.
-Sixty years later, Kawasaki is now attempting to revive the production of Meguro motorcycles again.
+Kawasaki has now successfully revived the Meguro brand, with the Meguro K3 (a 773cc parallel-twin classic-style motorcycle based on the Kawasaki W800) launched in Japan in 2021, followed by the Meguro S1 in 2024, bringing the heritage brand back to the market for the first time in decades.

 Rikuo